ajpedersen20/MyFirst2DPlatformer/readme.txt

 left/right dash that can be used once in the air before touching the ground again to reset it.

+I developed this game using Processing which is a Java IDE used mostly for graphical work and projects such as this.

 Unfortunately the exported windows application had files greater than 100MB, so I did not include it in this repo, but there is a demo that shows how the game works.